khanstutorial/nexus-documentation/backend/students/update.md

-# /users/update
+# /students/update

-## Updates an existing users entry
+## Updates an existing students entry
-Updates an existing users entry with new information.
+Updates an existing students entry with new information.
 <br><br>

 ## Request